AusClimateService/npcp/reports/phase1/phase1_report.md

 > and aren't substantially modified by dynamical downscaling or bias correction.
 > In contrast, GCMs tend to overestimate the frequency of extended periods of persistent hot or cold weather.
 > Downscaling with RCMs tends to improve the representation of persistent extreme weather,
-> and it is typically improved further still by the use of the QDM delta change method.
+> and it is typically improved further still by the use of the QDC delta change method.
 > In constrast, bias correction (univariate or multivariate) provides no appreciable improvement
 > in the frequency of persistent extreme weather.